Final Examination in Professional Practice (Part 3) Architecture (Degree Apprenticeship)

 You'll learn about current practice issues, legal and building legislation, and contractual issues in the industry.
 You'll also build your knowledge of the environment and sustainability and learn about the social and economic side of the construction industry while developing your practice and project management skills.

 Following an induction day on campus, you'll study at the University in 3 blocks of 3 days during term time.
 You'll spend the rest of the time applying your skills and getting practical experience in the workplace.
 The Government or your employer pay your tuition fees, so your architecture degree apprenticeship doesn’t cost you anything.

-Once confirmed, you can apply for the Final Certificate in Architecture (Part 3) when you complete this course.
+You can apply for the Final Certificate in Architecture (Part 3) when you complete this course.
 You must already have RIBA Parts 1 and 2, as well as the minimum required practical training, documented in your Professional Experience and Development Record.
 With your Final Certificate in Architecture, you'll be eligible to join the register of architects held by the ARB.

 What you'll experience